Lorraine Kelly - The Exclusive 'We' in Scotland Wot Does Talk In A Particular Way...

 But 'keep the heid'?

-It comes from 'keep your head on,' a highly popular phrase years ago across England, and still in use to a lesser degree today, which is used as a retort when somebody is perceived as being unreasonably irate.
+It comes from 'keep your head on,' a highly popular phrase years ago across England, and still in use to a lesser degree today, which is used as a retort when somebody is perceived as being unreasonably stressed or irate.

 But Lorraine couldn't simply say that.